 Residents who wish to be included in the 50/50 Sidewalk Replacement Program should fill out the application or call the Department of Public Works for an application.
 Annual funding for the program is limited and is on a first-come first-served basis.
 After the application is received, the sidewalk is inspected by Village staff to determine if it meets the criteria for participation.
 If funds are available and the sidewalk is eligible to be replaced, a bill will be sent to the homeowner.

-Sidewalk that is crumbling, is causing a drainage problem, has cracking exceeding one inch horizontally, or has a vertical displacement of greater than two inches, qualifies for the program.
+Sidewalk that is crumbling, is causing a drainage problem, has cracking exceeding 1/2 inches horizontally, or has a vertical displacement of greater than 7/8 inches, qualifies for the program.
 In addition, it is sometimes necessary to replace additional sidewalk squares in order to correct the problem.
 These squares would also be eligible for funding.

 Replacement of private driveways is wholly the responsibility of the property owner.
 The contractors who bid on the Village's 50/50 Sidewalk Program usually perform smaller private projects as well as municipal projects and their phone number is made available upon request of the residents.
 The cost for this work must be negotiated like any other private contractual work.
 In addition, as with any other private work, permits are required by the Village and obtained in the Community Development Department at the Village Hall.